Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 Shack sales slip as proof of purchase date to any Radio Shack

 store.
 Warranty does not cover transportation costs.
-Nor does it
+Nor does

 cover a product subjected to misuse or accidental damage.

-EXCEPT AS PROVIDED HEREIN, RADIO SHACK MAKES NO WARRANTIES, EXPRESS
+EXCEPT AS PROVIDED HEREIN, RADIO SHACK MAKES NO WARRANTIES,

-OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY AND FITNESS FOR
+OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY AND FITNESS

 A PARTICULAR PURPOSE.
-Some states do not permit limitation or
+Some states do not permit limitation

 exclusion of implied warranties; therefore, the aforesaid